Saint Louis Grignon de Montfort, Priest

-The English writer Graham Greene grew up Anglican with the typical anti-Catholic biases of his twentieth century generation.
-One of those biases firmly held that Catholics worshiped the Virgin Mary, and thus deflected towards Christ’s mother the glory due to Him alone.
-But when Greene started dating an educated Catholic girl she explained to him that Catholics rendered latria, or worship, to God, dulia, or praise, to the saints, and hyper dulia, or an abundance of praise, to Mary.
+The English writer Graham Greene grew up Anglican with the typical anti-Catholic biases of his twentieth-century generation.
+One of those biases firmly held that Catholics worshipped the Virgin Mary and thus deflected toward Christ’s mother the glory due to Him alone.
+But when Greene started dating an educated Catholic girl, she taught him that Catholics rendered latria (worship) to God, dulia (praise) to the saints, and hyperdulia (an abundance of praise) to Mary.
 It made sense.
 Worship is given to God alone.
 Praise is given to the saints.
 And Mary is rendered a unique intensity of praise in recognition of her unique role in salvation history.
 Graham was convinced.
-For these and other reasons he entered the Church.
-He went on to become a well known novelist on Catholic themes, in part because a teenage girl he once dated knew some basic theology.
+For these and other reasons, he entered the Church.
+He went on to become a well-known novelist on Catholic themes, in part because a teenage girl he once dated knew some basic theology.

 Throughout the centuries since the Reformation, Catholics have been accused of granting to Mary what is due only to God.
 This false accusation is more apparent than real.
 But its appearance sometimes even bothers Catholics.
-As a young man, the future Pope St. John Paul II wondered whether he gave Mary too central a role in his devotions, prayer, and reading.
+As a young man, the future Pope Saint John Paul II wondered whether he gave Mary too central a role in his devotions, prayer, and reading.
 But the writings of today’s saint, Louis de Montfort, helped the young Pole place Marian devotion in its wider theological context.
-Pope St. John Paul II routinely gave thanks to St. Louis de Montfort’s book, True Devotion to Mary, for helping him develop a more mature Marian spirituality.
-The Pope even borrowed from de Montfort the motto on his episcopal, and later papal, coat of arms, Totus Tuus.
-De Montfort had written to the Virgin “I am all yours, and all that is mine belongs to you.”
+Pope Saint John Paul II routinely gave thanks to Saint Louis de Montfort’s book, True Devotion to Mary, for helping him develop a more mature Marian spirituality.
+The Pope even borrowed from de Montfort the Latin Totus Tuus as his papal motto.
+De Montfort had written to the Virgin, “I am all yours, and all that is mine belongs to you.”
 When we honor Mary, Mary honors God along with us.